4 October 2021

 • object-oriented - supports programming using a classes and objects paradigm,

 • having dynamic semantics - uses variables as dynamic objects.
-In Python, variables store references to underlying values or objects.
+In Python, variables store references link-icon to underlying values or objects.
 Everything together means you can assign variables in a way that makes more sense to you than to the computer.

 Python combines dynamic typing (each variable is determined only during runtime) and dynamic binding - the variable is bound to a type, instead of being specified by a declaration statement.
 Python has a lot of built-in data structures, and it is a general-purpose language, so it isn’t specialized for any specific problems.